Facebook buys Vidpresso’s team and tech to make video interactive

 Facebook already has some interactive video experiments out in the wild.
 For users, it recently rolled out its Watch Party tool for letting Groups view and chat about videos together.
 It’s also trying new games like Lip Sync Live and a Talent Show feature where users submit videos of them singing.
 For creators, Facebook now let streamers earn tips with its new Stars virtual currency, and lets fans subscribe to donating money to their favorite video makers like on Patreon.
 And on the publisher side, Facebook Live has also built tools to help publishers pull in social media content.
 It’s even got an interactive video API that it’s developing to allow developers to launch their own HQ Trivia-game shows.

 But the last line of Vidpresso’s announcement above explains Facebook’s intentions here, and also why it didn’t just try to build the tools itself.
 It doesn’t just want established news publishers and TV studios making video for its platform.
 It wants semi-pro creators to be able to broadcast snazzy videos with graphics, comments and polls that can aesthetically compete with “big video” but that feel more natural.
+This focus on creators over news outlets aligns with reports of Facebooks head of journalist relations Campbell Brown allegedly saying that Mark Zuckerberg doesn’t care about publishers and that “We are not interested in talking to you about your traffic and referrals any more.
+That is the old world and there is no going back.”
+Facebook has contested these reports.

 Every internet platform is wising up to the fact that web-native creators who grew up on their sites often create the most compelling content and the most fervent fan bases.
 Whichever video hub offers the best audience growth, creative expression tools and monetization options will become the preferred destination for creators’ work, and their audiences will follow.
 Vidpresso could help these creators look more like TV anchors than selfie monologuers, but also help them earn money by integrating brand graphics and tie-ins.
 Facebook couldn’t risk another tech giant buying up Vidpresso and gaining an edge, or wasting time trying to build interactive video technology and expertise from scratch.